Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Local Quantum List Decoding

-Similar to $C^{GRS\mbox{-}H}$, we can define the concatenated code $C^{RM\mbox{-}H}$ using an appropriate Reed-M{\"u}ller code and a proper Hadamard code.
-Following an argument of \cite{STV01}, we can easily prove that, using Lemmas \ref{from-D-to-C} and \ref{Reed-Solomon}, the code $C^{RM\mbox{-}H}$ is efficiently locally quantum list decodable with polynomially-small bias and confidence $2/3$.
+Similarly to the concatenated code family $C^{GRS\mbox{-}H}$, we can define another concatenated code family $C^{RM\mbox{-}H}$ using appropriate Reed-M{\"u}ller codes instead of the generalized Reed-Solomon codes.
+Following an argument of Sudan, Trevisan, and Vadhan \cite{STV01}, we can claim that the code $C^{RM\mbox{-}H}$ is efficiently locally quantumly list decodable with polynomially small bias and confidence $2/3$.
+For the proof of this claim, by Lemma \ref{from-D-to-C}, it suffices for us to construct an efficient quantum list decoder for the Reed-M{\"u}ller codes by following Sudan, Trevisan, and Vadhan \cite{STV01}.
+Such a quantum list decoder can be given by employing an argument similar to that of Lemma \ref{Reed-Solomon}.
 Hence, we can conclude:

-\begin{lemma} There exists a code family of polynomially-small rate and constant codeword alphabet size that are efficiently locally quantum list decodable with confidence $2/3$ for polynomially-small bias. \end{lemma}
+\begin{proposition} There exists a code family of polynomially small rate and constant codeword alphabet size that are efficiently locally quantum list decodable with polynomially small bias and confidence $2/3$. \end{proposition}

-An immediate consequence of this lemma is the hardness amplification of quantum circuits, again following an argument of \cite{STV01}.
+An immediate consequence of this proposition is the hardness amplification of quantum circuits, obtained by again following an argument of Sudan, Trevisan, and Vadhan \cite{STV01}.